Monday, December 1, 2025

 Inspirations for female characters in Archie Comics include Veronica Lake.

-During the era of both Marilyn Monroe and Jayne Mansfield, Dan DeCarlo modernized many female Archie Comics characters to reflect their styles.
+During the era of both Marilyn Monroe and Jayne Mansfield, Dan DeCarlo modernizes many female Archie Comics characters to reflect their styles.

 Before Dan DeCarlo's work, Archie Comics uses Bob Montana's caricatured and dated look.